Bubble

 For Quartering large bodies of armed troops among us:

-For protecting them, by a mock Trial, from punishment for any Murders which they should commit on the Inhabitants of these States:
+For protecting them, by a mock Trial, from punishment for any Murders which

 For cutting off our Trade with all parts of the world: